diegopau/PowerDirHasher/README.md

 - The extensions cannot use "*"
 - Files must have always an extension
 - Folders must always end with "\"
+- Exclusions will only contain a folder or file, never multiple level paths like "copias\other\" or "photos\old*.jpg"
 ```

 ## Comparing a previously hashed file with the file in the filesystem